Meditation: Scholarly definitions

 In modern psychological research, meditation has been defined and characterized in various ways.
-Many of these emphasize the role of attention and characterize the practice of meditation as attempts to detach from reflexive, "discursive thinking," (Note: An influential definition by Shapiro (1982) states that "meditation refers to a family of techniques which have in common a conscious attempt to focus attention in a nonanalytical way and an attempt not to dwell on discursive, ruminating thought" (p.
+Many of these emphasize the role of attention and characterize the practice of meditation as attempts to detach from "discursive, ruminating thought", (Note: An influential definition by Shapiro (1982) states that "meditation refers to a family of techniques which have in common a conscious attempt to focus attention in a nonanalytical way and an attempt not to dwell on discursive, ruminating thought" (p.
 6, italics in original).
 The term "discursive thought" has long been used in Western philosophy, and is often viewed as a synonym to logical thought.) not judging the meditation-process itself ("logical relaxation"), (Note: Bond, Ospina, Hooton & Bialy (2009) report that 7 expert scholars who had studied different traditions of meditation agreed that an "essential" component of meditation "Involves logic relaxation: not 'to intend' to analyze the possible psychophysical effects, not 'to intend' to judge the possible results, not 'to intend' to create any type of expectation regarding the process" (p.
 134, Table 4).
 In their final consideration, all 7 experts regarded this feature as an "essential" component of meditation; none of them regarded it as merely "important but not essential" (p.
 234, Table 4).
 (This same result is presented in Table B1 in Ospina, Bond, Karkhaneh & Tjosvold 2007).
 This does not mean that all meditation seeks to take a person beyond all thought processes, only those processes that are sometimes referred to as "discursive" or "logical" (see Shapiro 1982/1984; Bond, Ospina, Hooton & Bialy 2009; Appendix B, pp. 279–82 in Ospina, Bond, Karkhaneh & Tjosvold (2007)).) to achieve a deeper, more devout, or more relaxed state.